Preschool and Kindergarten Worksheets

 Matching Money Worksheet

-2. Look at the banknotes on the left, and match them to the correct amount of money on the right.
+1. Look at the banknotes on the left and match them to the correct amount of money on the right.

-3. Look at the coin in the middle.
-Match them to their names on the right and the amount of money on the left.
+1. Look at the coin in the middle.
+Match it to its name on the right and the correct value on the left.

 Coloring Money Worksheet

 1. Identify the name of each coin.
-Color the coins based on the color code below.
+Color the coins based on the color key.

-2. Color the coins below using the colors provided in the key.
+1. Color the coins using the colors provided in the key.

 Fill in the Blank Money Worksheet

-3. Task 1: Write the name and value of the following coins.
-Task 2: Write the value for each group of coins.
+Task 2: Write the total value for each group of coins.

-4. Calculate the amount of money on each row.
-Write the correct total next to them.
+1. Calculate the amount of money in each row and write the correct total.

 Trace the Money Worksheet